Grasping Inheritance through inner class and inner static class

 - Reusability:

 Inheritance promotes code reusability.
-You can create a new class by
+By extending an existing class, you can create a new class that reuses the fields and methods of its parent class.

 - Hierarchy: